Key InsightIndependent discovery suggests biological truth

 Timing and Rhythm

 All traditions structure eating around temporal cycles.
 Ayurveda prescribes the largest meal at midday when digestive fire peaks.
 Theravada Buddhism forbids eating after noon.
-Christian monasteries tie meals to the horarium — the schedule of prayer hours.
+Christian monasteries tie every meal to the horarium — the prayer schedule that structures each hour from rising to sleep — so that eating and worship pulse together.
 Jewish Shabbat runs from sunset Friday to sunset Saturday.
 Islamic prayer times structure the day, with meals fitting around them.
 Taoist and Chinese medicine align eating with seasonal and lunar cycles.

 The common elements: largest meal midday, light evening eating, weekly rhythms of feast and fast, seasonal adjustments.
-Chronobiology now confirms what tradition discovered: we digest differently depending on time of day.
+Chronobiology now confirms what tradition discovered: the body digests differently depending on time of day.
 The same meal produces different metabolic outcomes at noon versus midnight.

 Ayurveda: Midday main meal